kirsijo/unit_testing_BCHelsinki/Jokela_Kirsi_book/getBookGenres.md

 [ "nonfiction","short story","chronic"]
 ```

-### Test 2A: number that is not present in th database returns an empty array.
+### Test 2A: number that is not present in the database returns an empty array.

 ```js
 storage.getBookgenresByNumber(2000);